 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Vorticella sp., ciliated protozoan, coloured scanning electron micrograph (SEM).
-Shown is the stalk and main cell region of this stalked (attached) protozoan.
-The mouth is partially open with cilia protruding.
+Vorticella sp., ciliated protozoan, scanning electron micrograph (SEM).
+Shown is the main cell region of this stalked (attached) protozoan.
+The mouth is partially opened with cilia protruding.
 Vorticella species are stalked, inverted bell-shaped ciliates, placed among the peritrichs (peritrichous ciliates).
 Each cell has a separate stalk anchored onto the substrate, which contains a contractile fibril called a myoneme.
 When stimulated, this shortens, causing the stalk to coil like a spring.
 Vorticella species mainly live in freshwater ponds and streams.
-Magnification: x340 when shortest axis printed at 25 millimetres.
+Magnification: x695 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.